 Being a dark green vegetable, spinach packs a powerful nutritional punch.
 It’s an immune system boost, restoring energy and vitality.
 Be warned if you already have an energetic dog!

 Spinach is also known to prevent cancer and is good for the heart.
-No doubt, dogs can benefit from consuming these healthy greens.
+No doubt, dogs can benefit from consuming these healthy foods.
+Will your little guy eat up like this Pomeranian!
+Watch!

 Vitamins A, B, C & K as well as calcium, iron, potassium, fiber, manganese and folate levels are great nutritional attributes.
 People, and their dogs, certainly can and probably should eat spinach.